JulianNicholls/prev-Countdown-Node/README.md

 # To run when developing

-run `npm start` and `npm run build:dev` in separate windows in the main directory.
+run `npm run dev` in the main directory.

 ### Git client